gerritjvv/fileape/README.md

 ###  New Memory allocation 1001624 bytes is smaller than the minimum allocation size of 1048576 bytes

-Thrown by org.apache.parquet.hadoop.MemoryManager updateAllocation, its not clear to me why this should be an exception but in case you get it, lower the :parquet-page-size config.
+Thrown by org.apache.parquet.hadoop.MemoryManager updateAllocation, its not clear to me why this should be an exception but in case you get it, to disable this check set :parquet-memory-min-chunk-size to 0

 ## License